mohamed-sallam/awb-docs/SRS/srs.md

 ## Introduction
 ### Purpose
-Awb works with your self-control with the pre-commitment strategy; If the soul is like a baby, as Imam Al-Busairi -may God have mercy on him- said:
+**Awb** works with your self-control with the pre-commitment strategy; If the soul is like a baby, as Imam Al-Busairi -may God have mercy on him- said:
 >“The soul is like a baby, if you neglect him, he will grow in love with breastfeeding, and if you wean him, he will be weaned”.
 >
-Awb aims to limit your digital usage to help you achieve the following:
+**Awb** aims to limit your digital usage to help you achieve the following:
 - Minimize the use of social media applications.
 - Track and control your phone usage.
-- Lock the phone for some time (from 1s to 12h) or more.
+- Lock the phone for some time (from 1m to 24h) or more.
 - Helping others to quit smartphone addiction.

 ### Scope
-Awb is open-source software for detoxing, it helps to quit digital applications addiction whether they are social media apps or games usually.
-Awb provides users to lock their applications for some time by restricting them and also provides us with scheduling to schedule our lockers.
-Awb supports collaborative work.
+**Awb** is open-source software for detoxing, it helps to quit digital applications addiction whether they are social media apps or games usually. **Awb** provides users to lock their applications for some time by restricting them and also provides us with scheduling to schedule our lockers.

 ### Overview
-This document is organized as follows: first, an overview description of (AWb) application and the big picture of our applicatino is presented in (sections 2.1 and 2.2).
+This document is organized as follows: first, an overview description of **Awb** application and the big picture of our applicatino is presented in (sections 2.1 and 2.2).
 Section 3 illustrates the definitions, abbreviations, and acronyms.
-Section 4 states the type of users who can use Awb.
+Section 4 states the type of users who can use **Awb**.
 <!-- - Section 1
     - Descripe what SRS is for, who use our system and version of our project.
 - Section 2
-    - Our system's aims, a brief of our achievements by Awb, and list our goals then explain our structre.
+    - Our system's aims, a brief of our achievements by **Awb**, and list our goals then explain our structre.
 - Section 3
     - Talking about acronyms and abbreviatinos. -->
 ## Glossary